Greek Island and Mainland Trips

 few ideas for short visits to Greece or add-ons to your itinerary or some things I did not know where else to put them.

-to the Saronic Islands: By far the most successful cruise in
+to the Saronic Islands is by far the most successful cruise in

 Hydra.
 A bus picks you up at your Athens hotel in the morning takes you

-to the ship and drops you off that evening after the cruise in plenty
+to the ship and after the cruise it drops you off that evening in plenty

 and 7-Day Cruises: Whether you think of yourself as a cruise-type